stefanvictora/hue-scheduler/docs/light_configuration.md

 - `scene` — **Load per-light states** from an existing Hue scene and schedule them for a group.
 Each light retains its individual brightness, color temperature, color, effect, and gradient settings from the scene.

-  > **Note**: Hue Scheduler listens for scene modifications and automatically reloads the updated light states, re-applying and re-syncing the currently active state.
+  > **Note**: Hue Scheduler listens for scene changes and automatically reloads the updated per-light values.
+If that scene is currently scheduled and the group is on, the updated values are applied immediately.

   ```
   Living room  sunset  scene:Relax